coredns/coredns.io/content/plugins/template.md

 * `.Message` the complete incoming DNS message.
 * `.Question` the matched question section.

-The output of the template must be a [RFC 1035](https://tools.ietf.org/html/rfc1035) style resource record line (commonly refered to as a "zone file").
+The output of the template must be a [RFC 1035](https://tools.ietf.org/html/rfc1035) style resource record (commonly referred to as a "zone file").

 **WARNING** there is a syntactical problem with Go templates and CoreDNS config files.
 Expressions like `{{$var}}` will be interpreted as a reference to an environment variable by CoreDNS (and